austinchia/portfolio-blog/content/authors/admin/_index.md

   url: https://www.speedoc.com/

 # Short bio (displayed in user profile at end of posts)
-bio: I Provide insight to healthcare through data.
+bio: I give insight to healthcare through data.

 # Interests to show in About widget
 interests: